-Can-AM Outlander 570 Excessive Heat is a problem that many riders have been facing.
-The heat is coming from the left panel where the leg rests and it can get up to 150°F. This makes it difficult for riders to keep their legs in that area.
+Can-AM Outlander 570 Excessive Heat is a common issue faced by riders.
+Heat emanates from the left panel where the leg rests, reaching temperatures of up to 150°F. This makes it challenging for riders to keep their legs in that area.

-The manufacturer has analyzed the problem and found that it is caused by blowing air from the horizontally placed exhaust pipe.
-Can-AM is currently working on a fix for this problem.
-In the meantime, riders can try to avoid excessive heat by turning off the engine when they are not riding and by not idling for too long.
+The manufacturer has identified the issue: blowing air from the horizontally positioned exhaust pipe.
+Can-AM is actively working on a solution.
+In the meantime, riders can minimize heat by turning off the engine when not riding and avoiding excessive idling.

 Ignition issues are a common problem for owners of Can-Am outlander 570s.
 Fortunately, there are a few things that you can do to try and resolve the issue.
 First, grab a long wooden rod and tap the starter gently.

 This may help to jar loose any debris that may be preventing the starter from engaging.
 If this does not work, you may need to replace the stock battery with a more powerful alternative.
 AGM or Optima type batteries are good choices as they have extra reserve cranking amps that will give your quad starter enough power to start the engine in severe winter weather.